-These quarterly transaction reports are due no later than 30 days after the end of each calendar quarter.
+These quarterly transaction reports are due no later than 30 days after the end of each calendar quarter via Orion Compliance.

-As an alternative to providing quarterly transaction reports, an Access Person may provide duplicate monthly or quarterly account statements and confirmations.
-It is the Access Person's responsibility to disclose all account information to the CCO and to ensure that duplicate account statements and confirmations are received by IWNat least quarterly.
-Account statements and confirmations must include, at a minimum, all of the following information:
+As an alternative to providing quarterly transaction reports, the Firm may establish a data feed to monitor these accounts.
+Alternatively, an Access Person may provide duplicate monthly or quarterly account statements and confirmations.
+It is the Access Person's responsibility to disclose all account information to the CCO and to ensure that duplicate account statements and confirmations are received by IWN at least quarterly.
+Account statements and confirmations must include, at a minimum, the following information: